danielgermany/quetions.py/README.md

 # quiz.py
 This program is used to simulate a quiz

-Currently there is only ten questions.
-With no real way of seeing if the user is correct.
+Currently there are only ten questions.
+At the end of the quiz your answers are graded and showed to you.

-There is a way for the user to confirm the answer currently.
+There is a way for the user to confirm the answer put in, if the answer dosn't match the confirmed answer you are returned to the original question to asnwer it agian.